mysql-net/MySqlConnector/docs/content/connection-options.md

   <tr>
     <td>Connection Lifetime, ConnectionLifeTime</td>
     <td>0</td>
     <td>When a connection is returned to the pool, its creation time is compared with the current time, and the connection is destroyed if that time span (in seconds) exceeds the value specified by Connection Lifetime.
 This is useful in clustered configurations to force load balancing between a running server and a server just brought online.
-A value of zero (0) causes pooled connections to have the maximum connection timeout.</td>
+A value of zero (0) means pooled connections will never incur a ConnectionLifeTime timeout.</td>
   </tr>
   <tr>
     <td>Connection Reset, ConnectionReset	</td>